gitflow-incremental-builder/gitflow-incremental-builder/README.md

 `impacted` may seem odd at first, but it does come in handy in certain scenarios, e.g. a Jenkins PR job that locally merges target branch into the PR branch before building.
 Here it might be required to freshly compile upstream modules of not directly changed modules to avoid compile errors or test failures which originate from the target branch.

-Both strategies can and usually should be combined with `gib.skipTestsForNotImpactedModules` and/or `gib.argsForNotImpactedModules`.
+Both strategies can and usually should be combined with `gib.skipTestsForUpstreamModules` and/or `gib.argsForUpstreamModules`.

 Note: _Before_ 3.8, GIB did non have this property and was implicity applying the `impacted` strategy, see also #44.

 Since: 3.8

-### gib.skipTestsForNotImpactedModules
+### gib.skipTestsForUpstreamModules

-In conjunction with `mvn -am` or `gib.buildAll=true` this property disables the compilation/execution of tests for modules that have _not_ been changed by adding `maven.test.skip=true`.
-In case a not impacted module produces a test jar just the test _execution_ is disabled via `skipTests=true`.
+This property disables the compilation/execution of tests for upstream modules by adding `maven.test.skip=true`.
+In case an upstream module produces a test jar just the test _execution_ is disabled via `skipTests=true`.

+See `gib.buildUpstream` or `gib.buildAll` to learn when upstream modules are built.

-Can be combined with `gib.argsForNotImpactedModules`.
+Can be combined with `gib.argsForUpstreamModules`.

-### gib.argsForNotImpactedModules
+### gib.argsForUpstreamModules

-In conjunction with `mvn -am` or `gib.buildAll=true` this property allows adding arguments/properties for modules that have _not_ been changed to futher reduce overhead, e.g. skip Checkstyle or Enforcer plugin.
+This property allows adding arbitrary arguments/properties for upstream modules to futher reduce overhead, e.g. skip Checkstyle or Enforcer plugin.
 Arguments have to be sparated with a single space character and values are optional.
 Example:

 ```
-mvn clean install -am -Dgib.argsForNotImpactedModules='-Denforcer.skip -Dcheckstyle.skip=true'
+mvn clean install -am -Dgib.argsForUpstreamModules='-Denforcer.skip -Dcheckstyle.skip=true'
 ```

+See `gib.buildUpstream` or `gib.buildAll` to learn when upstream modules are built.

-Can be combined with `gib.skipTestsForNotImpactedModules`.
+Can be combined with `gib.skipTestsForUpstreamModules`.

 ### gib.forceBuildModules